 Excerpted from the AP English Literature and Composition Course and Exam Description, the Course at a Glance document outlines the topics and skills covered in the AP English Literature and Composition course, along with suggestions for sequencing.

 AP English Literature and Composition Course and Exam Description

 This is the core document for this course.
 Unit guides clearly lay out the course content and skills and recommend sequencing and pacing for them throughout the year.
 The CED was updated in the summer of 2020 to include scoring guidelines for the example questions.

 AP English Literature and Composition CED Errata Sheet

 This document details the updates made to the course and exam description (CED) in September 2019.
 It includes printable copies of the updated pages, which can be used as replacement sheets in your CED binder.
 Note: It does not include the scoring guidelines, which were added to the online CED in the summer of 2020.

-The AP Psychology framework is organized into nine commonly taught units of study that provide one possible sequence for the course.
+The AP English Literature and Composition curriculum is made up of nine units.
 As always, you have the flexibility to organize the course content as you like.

-The AP Psychology framework included in the course and exam description outlines distinct skills that students should practice throughout the year—skills that will help them learn to think and act like psychologists.
+The AP English Literature and Composition framework included in the course and exam description outlines distinct skills that students should practice throughout the year—skills that will help them learn to read texts critically.

 AP and Higher Education